Vitor Belfort

-Vítor Vieira Belfort (/pt/; born 1 April 1977) is a Brazilian professional boxer and retired mixed martial artist who competed for the Ultimate Fighting Championship (UFC), where he fought in the Heavyweight, Light Heavyweight, and Middleweight divisions.
+Vítor Vieira Belfort (/pt/; born 1 April 1977) is a Brazilian-American professional boxer and retired mixed martial artist who competed for the Ultimate Fighting Championship (UFC), where he fought in the Heavyweight, Light Heavyweight, and Middleweight divisions.
 He is the UFC 12 Heavyweight Tournament Champion, as well as a former UFC Light Heavyweight Champion and Cage Rage World Light Heavyweight Champion.
-Known for his explosive knockout power, Belfort is tied for fifth for the most finishes in UFC history with 14.
+Known for his explosive knockout power, Belfort is tied for ninth for the most finishes in UFC history with 14.
 Belfort also competed for MMA promotions Pride FC, Strikeforce, and Affliction.

 Background

 Born and raised in Rio de Janeiro, Brazil, Belfort began training in boxing at the age of 12 under Claudio Coelho.
 Belfort later studied Brazilian jiu-jitsu with Carlson Gracie, who gave him his black belt.
 Gracie scouted Belfort at the Brazilian National Jiu-Jitsu Championships, where he won the Absolute and Heavyweight titles for blue belts under age 18.
 Belfort, 17 at the time, was invited to compete at Gracie's gym, where he trained with the likes of Murilo Bustamante, Ricardo Loborio, Ricardo De La Riva, Mario Sperry, and Wallid Ismail.